-And us good Christian girls should have perfect marriages, tiny waists, and never… ever say the D-word.
+And we good Christian girls should have perfect marriages, tiny waists, and never… ever say the D-word.

 Ha.
 I said it.